Hundreds of Beavers: Critical response

-On the review aggregator website Rotten Tomatoes, 97% of 106 critics' reviews are positive, with an average rating of 8.3/10.
+On the review aggregator website Rotten Tomatoes, 97% of 108 critics' reviews are positive.
 The website's consensus reads: "Sustaining a zany premise with stylistic bravura and inspired gags, Hundreds of Beavers is a comedic gem that gives a dam [sic]."
-Metacritic, which uses a weighted average, gave the film a score of 82 out of 100, based on 16 critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, gave the film a score of 82 out of 100, based on 16 critics.

-Dennis Harvey, writing for Variety, praised the film's editing as it could "milk every gag without belaboring it," and said that the soundtrack was "equal to the visual imagination on display," and that the "ingeniously home-made lark never runs out of steam."
-Peter Bradshaw, who gave the film 4 out of 5 stars in The Guardian, praised the "sheer sustained silliness" and the "film's absolute dedication to gag productivity".
+Dennis Harvey, writing for Variety, praised the film's editing for maximizing the effectiveness of its gags, and praised the soundtrack and the film's visual imagination for an independent film that maintains a consistent pace.
+Peter Bradshaw, who gave the film four out of five stars in The Guardian, praised the "sheer sustained silliness" and the "film's absolute dedication to gag productivity".
 Nick Schager, writing for The Daily Beast, declared the film "a marvel of slapstick invention" and "an overstuffed live-action homage to the golden age of animation".
 It received an 8 out of 10 review from FilmInk.

 Pete Volk, writing for Polygon, praised the film's visuals despite its small budget as it "nevertheless looks better than many modern blockbuster productions".
 Vulture awarded it Best Stunt in a Non-Action Film for the brawl in which Jean frees himself from his captors.
-Matt Zoller Seitz, who gave the film a perfect 4 stars in his RogerEbert.com review and later listed it as the fourth best film of the year, compared its low-budget filmmaking style to Eraserhead (1977), El Mariachi (1992), and the films of Wes Anderson.
-Nick De Semlyen, giving the film 4 out of 5 stars in Empire, compared the film's "wacky wavelength and pure energy" to the early work of Sam Raimi and Peter Jackson.
+Matt Zoller Seitz, who gave the film four out of four stars in his RogerEbert.com review and later listed it as the fourth best film of the year, compared its low-budget filmmaking style to Eraserhead (1977), El Mariachi (1992), and the films of Wes Anderson.
+Nick De Semlyen, giving the film four out of five stars in Empire, compared the film's "wacky wavelength and pure energy" to the early work of Sam Raimi and Peter Jackson.
 Daniel Scheinert praised the film, stating that it "is the key to making theatres fun, and is the future of cinema".

-Hundreds of Beavers was listed among the top 10 of the top 50 films of 2024 on Letterboxd and the highest-rated comedy.
-For 2024, it was listed as the 42nd best film by The Guardian, 3rd best by The A.V.
-Club, and one of the ten best films by the Los Angeles Times and The Boston Globe.
+Following the film's wide release on streaming in 2024, Hundreds of Beavers was listed as the 3rd best film of the year by The A.V.
+Club, and among the ten best films by the Los Angeles Times and The Boston Globe.
 The editors of RogerEbert.com listed it as a runner-up for the ten best films of 2024 and Slant Magazine listed it as a runner-up for the 25 best films.
 It placed 38th in IndieWires poll of 177 critics.
 The Boston Globe also gave a special mention to Tews's performance for its critics' selection of the ten best performances of 2024.
 Film critic Alonso Duralde named Hundreds of Beavers as the best film of 2024.
 Rob Hunter listed Hundreds of Beavers as the 15th best film of the 2020s in a 2025 /Film article.